Coconut oil benefits weight loss by:

 Apparently, this small discrepancy in energy value is not significant enough for coconut oil to get its low-calorie reputation as a fat.
 It actually attributes to coconut oil's inherent fat-burning characteristic that makes it well-known as a low-calorie fat.
 Let me explain.

-Suppose your daily diet contains 500 kcal of fat coming entirely from olive oil.
+Suppose your daily calorie intake includes 500 kcal of fat coming entirely from 4 tablespoons of olive oil added to your meals over the day.
 (Olive oil comprises entirely long-chain triglycerides, aka LCTs.)

 3 long-chain fatty acids (LCFAs) joining together via a glycerol molecule form a long-chain triglyceride (LCT).